open-source-labs/SvelteStorm/readme.md

 ## Key Features
+1. Performance Dashboard - gain insights into your Svelte application such as the number of times different components are rendered and web vitals.
+(NEW!)
+2. File Search - search through open files in the code editor.
+(NEW!)
+3. Split View - view two files at once.
+(NEW!)
+4. Javascript and HTML Linting - quickly find and fix syntax errors and warnings.
+(NEW!)
-1. Time Travel Debugging Dev Tool (NEW!)
+5. Time Travel Debugging Dev Tool
-2. Real Time d3.js Component Hierarchy Visualization (NEW!)
+6. Real Time d3.js Component Hierarchy Visualization
-3. Upgraded Browser Window (NEW!)
+7. Upgraded Browser Window
-4. Updated Terminal.
-Built using XTerm (NEW!)
+8. Updated Terminal.
+Built using XTerm
-5. Tooltips Bar on Mouse Hover
+9. Tooltips Bar on Mouse Hover
-6. Access to Svelte Documentation with a Single Click
+10. Access to Svelte Documentation with a Single Click
-7. Responsive Window Resizing
+11. Responsive Window Resizing
-8. Tab Management Functionality Added
+12. Tab Management Functionality Added
-9. A Clean & Bold Theme Style (NEW!)
+13. A Clean & Bold Theme Style (NEW!)
-10. A code editor utilizing the “Dracula” dark-mode theme with syntax highlighting and bracket pair identification.
+14. A code editor utilizing the “Dracula” dark-mode theme with syntax highlighting and bracket pair identification.
 Built using Code Mirror.
-11. A fully functional terminal environment to navigate file systems and run code
+15. A fully functional terminal environment to navigate file systems and run code
-12. A browser window for developers to see what their projects look like on the client end
+16. A browser window for developers to see what their projects look like on the client end
-13. A functioning file directory where users can open files and navigate folders to edit within the code editor
+17. A functioning file directory where users can open files and navigate folders to edit within the code editor
 ## Authors
 [Mahmoud Albadawi](https://github.com/CodeMahmoud) | [Kiran Banger](https://github.com/kiranbanger) | [Leilani Hernandez](https://github.com/lherna05) |
 [Javi Orozco](https://github.com/jorozco94)  |